In vitro Cosmetics

 Antioxidant and Anti-aging

-Through the confocal microscope, we analyse the capacity of a product to penetrate into the cutaneous surface.
-We use human reconstituted 3D skin or pig skin and we can determine whether a vehicle (e.g lyposomes) improve penetration, as well as compare different products or vehicles between them.
+Using confocal microscope, we analyze the capacity of a product to penetrate into the cutaneous surface.
+We use Human Reconstructed 3D skin or Pig skin and we can determine whether a vehicle (e.g lyposomes) improve penetration, as well as compare different products or vehicles among them.

 Cytotoxicity and Regeneration

-We develop different assays to analyse the proliferative and regenerative capacity of a product or ingredient, upon various cellular and embryonic platforms.
-Moreover, these studies allow us to determine the effective concentration of a compound, optimising production.
+We use different assays to analyze the proliferative and regenerative capacity of a product or ingredient, upon various cellular and embryonic platforms.
+Moreover, these studies allow us to determine the effective concentration of a compound, optimizing production.
 The MTT and Streak (Wound-healing) assays are the most usual ones.

 Confocal Microscopy (Human 3D Skin)

-We analyse by confocal microscopy through the use of stains and specific antibodies, biomarkers such us cell proliferation (PCNA), oxidative stress (NRF2), apoptosis, hematoxilin-eosin staining, phalloidin staining, etc; upon human cell lines, pigskin and RHE (Reconstituted Human 3D Epidermis).
+We analyze using confocal microscopy through the use of stains and specific antibodies, biomarkers such us cell proliferation (PCNA), oxidative stress (NRF2), apoptosis, hematoxilin-eosin staining, phalloidin staining, etc; upon human cell lines, pigskin and RHE (Reconstructed Human 3D Epidermis).

 Anti-Hair loss – Inhibition of 5-alpha reductase

 It is widely demonstrated that enzyme 5-alpha reductase is involved in the development of androgenic alopecia, which constitutes 95 % of alopecia cases.
-The inhibition of this enzyme is the target of multiple compounds in the market from two decades ago, including Finasteride.
+The inhibition of this enzyme is the target of multiple compounds in the market from two decades ago, including Finasteride and Minoxidil.

-At Bionos, we in vitro analyse the capacity of a compound to inhibit the expression of 5-alpha reductase, upon dermal papilla cells from hair follicle.
+At Bionos, we analyze in vitro the capacity of a compound to inhibit the expression of 5-alpha reductase isoforms, upon dermal papilla cells from hair follicle.